anajembaedwin/crowdstore/README.md

 # crowdstore
  A market place program that uses mySQL to store user’s data and allows registration and user updates.

- User can register
+ Users can register

- User can login
+ Users can login

- User can logout
+ Users can logout

- User can reset password
+ Users can reset password

  Users will have a dashboard